Wiley (musician): Antisemitism on social media

-Following the controversy surrounding antisemitic comments made by Nick Cannon on 14 July 2020, Wiley made a series of posts and videos on social media on 24 July 2020, generally condemned as antisemitic, that described Jewish people as "cowards" and "snakes", alleged significant racism and exploitation from Jewish people towards black people (particularly in business and the music industry), and compared the power of the Jewish community to that of white supremacist group Ku Klux Klan.
+On 14 July 2020, Wiley made a series of posts and videos on social media on 24 July 2020, generally condemned as antisemitic, that described Jewish people as "cowards" and "snakes", alleged significant racism and exploitation from Jewish people towards black people (particularly in business and the music industry), and compared the power of the Jewish community to that of white supremacist group Ku Klux Klan.
 He also tweeted that Jews write laws, own the police, run banks and run the world.
 Wiley received a temporary ban from Twitter.
 A police investigation was launched into the posts.
 The next day, Wiley's manager John Woolf announced that Wiley had been dropped from A-List Management.

 The Campaign Against Antisemitism issued a statement saying: "We consider that Wiley has committed the offence of incitement to racial hatred, which can carry a substantial prison sentence." and said it had reported Wiley to the Metropolitan Police.
 Wiley's Twitter and Instagram accounts reportedly had a total of 940,000 followers.
 The CAA called for both his accounts to be removed and wrote to the Honours Forfeiture Committee at the Cabinet Office to ask for his MBE to be revoked.

 Home Secretary Priti Patel demanded an explanation from Twitter and Instagram on the length of time it took to remove the posts.
 On 27 July, a 48-hour boycott of Twitter by some users was started under the hashtag "#NoSafeSpaceForJewHate", protesting the social media site's slow response to the tweets.
 The following day, Facebook, Inc. deleted his personal accounts on Facebook and Instagram for "repeated violations" of their terms of conduct in his posts towards Jewish celebrities who had criticised him.
 On 29 July 2020, it was announced that Wiley was permanently suspended from Twitter.

 On 29 July 2020, Wiley apologised for generalising about Jewish people and said that he is not a racist.

 In August 2020, Wiley was suspended from YouTube and TikTok.
 In response, he joined social media app Parler, a right-wing social media platform.
 The following month, the Metropolitan Police dropped their investigation when it was discovered that Wiley was in Rotterdam in the Netherlands when he sent the messages, and thus not under the jurisdiction of English law.

 In October 2020, The Campaign Against Antisemitism said that it had launched a private prosecution against Wiley to pursue race-hate charges.

 On 2 December 2021, Wiley was banned from Twitter and Instagram again for using a new account to share antisemitic content.